himaniR/LearnAI-Airlift/README.md

 ![Header](./slides/header.png)

-## Welcome to the AI Airlift: Intelligent Apps+Agents
+## Microsoft AI Airlift: Intelligent Apps & Agents + Knowledge Mining

+## About this course

-Welcome to this three-day AI Airlift focused on Intelligent Apps/Agents and Knowledge Mining.
-In these three days, we will focus on hands-on activities that develop proficiency in AI-oriented services such as Azure Bot Services, Azure Search (including Cognitive Search), and Cognitive Services.
+In this course, you will focus on hands-on activities that develop proficiency in AI-oriented services such as Azure Bot Services, Azure Search (including Cognitive Search), and Cognitive Services.
 Additionally, we will provide various design and architecture guidance/activities so you are not only able to build POC/solutions, but so you are also able to architect and design them.

 ## Goals